mecaneer23/sudoku/README.md

 ## Todo

 - Update readme
-- iterate through board to solve
+- implement remaining ways to solve the puzzle